International Student Discussion Series: Enhancing Well-Being and Success in the US

 Counseling and Psychological Services offers free and confidential services to all Penn undergraduate, graduate, and professional students.
 Our services include individual and group counseling and therapy, crisis intervention, structured workshops, psychological testing, medication reviews, and consultation.
 In general, our staff are experienced in working with international students.
 We also have an International Specialist on staff whom in collaboration with other CAPS staff and campus partners, facilitates the provision of outreach programs (e.g., International Student Discussion Series), group therapy (e.g., International Graduate Support Group), multilingual individual therapy (e.g., Mandarin and Cantonese), and consultation that are geared towards international students at Penn.

-What topics will be covered in Spring 2014?
+What topics will be covered in Fall 2014?

 Who should attend?